Cross-platform mobile development recap

 I naturally simplified all of the above considerably in order to squeeze the general ideas into a 90 minute talk but the concepts should give you some perspective of the difficulties involved when creating such a solution and as well as providing perspective when building mobile applications (using cross platform tools or otherwise).

-Lack of OS updates - as a Galaxy Nexus owner this stings.
-Google just announced that the device I bought from them directly 18 months ago will no longer be supported or updated.
 This is painful, we still have a VERY large Android 2.x install base years after 4.x came out.
 This in itself isn’t a big deal as much as the fact that OS bugs (of which there are many) just don’t get fixed.
-Worse, new issues get introduced in newer OS’s and you can no longer use the backward compatible API effectively e.g.: https://code.google.com/p/android/issues/detail?id=58385 (the workaround is obviously to adapt by version detection, hardly elegant or simple).
+Worse, new issues get introduced in newer OS’s and you can no longer use the backward compatible API effectively e.g.: issuetracker.google.com/code/... (the workaround is obviously to adapt by version detection, hardly elegant or simple).

 We also have the 9-patch (or 9-piece) images which allow us to construct infinitely scaled textures without degradation and layout managers to arrange elements as we need them.